- Installation Guide

 You will require a database server, obviously.
 Aegir currently only supports MySQL and MariaDB.
 It is preferable to use a dedicated (not shared-hosting) server since Aegir will create database users and will require the use of a MySQL root user.

 Mail transfer agent

 Aegir requires an MTA (Mail Transfer Agent) installed on your webserver in order to be able to install new sites to your new platform.
 If you don't have an MTA, the site installation will fail with message like "could not send email".
 Additional messages will show that site has been removed because of this problem.
-To remedy the situation simply install an MTA like sendmail, postfix, or exim and do the minimal configuration.
+To remedy the situation simply install a minimal MTA like

 A Fully Qualified Domain Name (FQDN)